dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 ---

-Consider the example in which their name has been updated &mdash a decision which doesn't affect security in any way.
+Consider the example in which their name has been updated &mdash; a decision which doesn't affect security in any way.
 If you want to non-destructively update the user principal, you can call `context.ReplacePrincipal()` and set the `context.ShouldRenew` property to `true`.

 <a name="security-authentication-cookie-options"></a>